awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-about.md

 aws kms create-key
 ```

-Use the following command to create a Secure String parameter using the key you just created\.
+Use a command in the following format to create a Secure String parameter using the key you just created\.

 ```
-aws ssm put-parameter --name a_name --value "a value" --type SecureString --key-id arn:aws:kms:us-east-1:123456789012:key/1a2b3c4d-1a2b-1a2b-1a2b-1a2b3c4d5e
+aws ssm put-parameter --name a_name --value "a value" --type SecureString --key-id arn:aws:kms:us-east-2:123456789012:key/1a2b3c4d-1a2b-1a2b-1a2b-1a2b3c4d5e
 ```

 **Note**